FAQs

 Who will view the information I enter for my colony or colonies?

-The information you enter will be accessible to the organization operating your area's Cat Stats database.
+Your data will be accessible to the organization administering the Cat Stats website where you enter your information.
 As a condition of using Cat Stats, participating organizations must promise to keep all data on colony locations and caretaker identities confidential.
-To assist with administration of a participating organization's Cat Stats site, Neighborhood Cats may also need to access your info and will also keep it in confidence.
+On occasion, Neighborhood Cats may also access your information if doing so is necessary to assist the organization administering the site.
+Neighborhood Cats also promises confidentiality.